lmorchard/blog.decafbad.com/_posts/2011-01-15-how-to-use-feed-auto-discovery-in-firefox-4.markdown

 <img src="http://decafbad.com/blog/wp-content/uploads/2011/01/feed-sub-04.png" alt="feed-sub-04.png" border="0" width="600" height="271" />

 The main difference is that Dave's screenshot is the default in Firefox 3.6, whereas mine is the result of the last few screenshots of toolbar customization in Firefox 4 beta 9.
-That customization is easy, if you know it's possibleâ€”but the worry is, as they say: out of sight, out of mind.
+That customization is easy, if you know it's possible—but the worry is, as they say: out of sight, out of mind.